MatthewCox/DockableCLArgs/README.md

 - saved command line args, which you can name
 - syntax highlighting
 - a range of settings; history depth, font family and size, syntax highlighting colours
+- supports C++, C#, and VB projects (VB support is untested, let me know if there are problems)

 ## License ##
-The project is under the MIT license, so do whatever you want with it as long as you include the license and an attribution to me.
+The project is under the [MIT license](https://github.com/MatthewCox/DockableCLArgs/blob/master/LICENSE.txt), so do whatever you want with it as long as you include the license and an attribution to me.

-The colour controls on the settings window are from this CodeProject: http://www.codeproject.com/Articles/131708/WPF-Color-Picker-Construction-Kit
-They're under the Code Project Open License: http://www.codeproject.com/info/cpol10.aspx
+The colour controls on the settings window are from [this CodeProject](http://www.codeproject.com/Articles/131708/WPF-Color-Picker-Construction-Kit), and they're under the [Code Project Open License](http://www.codeproject.com/info/cpol10.aspx).

 ## Help with the project ##

-If you'd like to help with the project, I've listed my future plans at the bottom of CHANGELOG.txt - other ideas are also welcome (and pull requests even more welcome!)
+If you'd like to help with the project, I've listed my future plans at the bottom of [CHANGELOG.txt](https://github.com/MatthewCox/DockableCLArgs/blob/master/CHANGELOG.txt) - other ideas are also welcome (and pull requests even more welcome!)